Mama Living Abroad

 How to Make Snowflake Pull-Apart Chocolate Babka

 Roll one piece of dough into a 10-inch circle, about 1/2- 3/4 inch thick.
-I used pastry silicon mat with measurements, and it was extremely helpful.
+I used a pastry silicon mat with measurements, and it was extremely helpful.

 Place one circle on a parchment-lined baking sheet.
 Spread 1/2 of the filling over the dough, leaving a 1/2-inch border around the edge.
 Place another circle of dough on top and spread with the remaining 1/2 of the filling.
 Finish with the 3rd dough round.